acend/kubernetes-basics-training/content/en/docs/additional-concepts/configmaps/_index.md

 weight: 94
 ---

-Similar to environment variables, _ConfigsMaps_ allow you to separate the configuration for an application from the image.
+Similar to environment variables, _ConfigMaps_ allow you to separate the configuration for an application from the image.
 Pods can access those variables at runtime which allows maximum portability for applications running in containers.
 In this lab, you will learn how to create and use ConfigMaps.

 ## ConfigMap creation